 Haunui™ Wool is ideal in the fine and extra fine range and the silk blends for soft, fine to medium yarns and fine and nuno felts, and within the medium range for more substantial yarns and felt work that requires more bulk such as slippers, hats and bags.
 Having said that, the medium blends with silk make wonderful drapey yarn suitable for lightweight garments and shawls.
 I have successfully spun medium Haunui™ in both chunky and light fingering weights, and everything in between.
 When I first started dyeing Haunui™ Wool, I focused on the finer line (now fine and extra fine) but I now dye within both the fine and medium range and have welcomed the advent of outstanding blends with silk and the triple blends, which give a wonderful tonal variation when dyed.

 Extra fine white Haunui™ is now available to me, blended with Mulberry Silk.
-It will be featured in the first listings in September 2020.
+It's featured in the In the Garden section.